mdr/mash/quick-reference-guide.md

     _ * _ # equivalent to x => x * x

-There is a further syntax sugar for member expressions:
+There is a further abbreviation for member expressions:

     .size # equivalent to _.size, or x => x.size